TWK-1803/Projects/README.md

 Both files are invoked with "python '*python file*' '*.bf file*'"

+## Boids

+Boids are a classic example of complex group behavior emerging from simple rules followed by independent agents—similar to systems like cellular automata.
+The model was designed to simulate the behavior of animals, such as birds or fish, when they form flocks or schools.
+The three base rules are surprisingly simple: avoid crowding other agents, align with the average heading of nearby agents, and steer toward the average position of nearby agents.

+What makes the simulation so dynamic is that the agents have no knowledge of global information; the rules only apply within a local area around each agent.
+From there, you can expand the model by adding features like obstacle avoidance or splitting agents into multiple flocks that are attracted to, repulsed by, or indifferent to one another.

+Keep all files in the same folder and run BoidsVisual for this one.
+Feel free to mess with the config options to see what you can make.

 ## Chaos

 Chaos theory is such a strange point of interest for me.
 I first came across it in a mobile game of all things.
 Then, recently, I happened across this video: https://www.youtube.com/watch?v=bpGx61xNYhc which got me thinking about it again.
 There are a lot of chaotic systems out there and a number of them can be found on this website I took the formulae from: https://www.dynamicmath.xyz/strange-attractors/.
 Really, all that's needed to characterize a chaotic system is extreme sensitivity to input and non-period nature, so it's fitting that some of these come from attempts to model natural phenomena.
 I did consider making this 3D by allowing rotation of a baked in shape made of generated points, but that turned out to be a little outside my motivation to work on this and it's been a while since I messed with that sort of thing (yes, I can see the Graphics folder and no, that was not recent as of the time of writing for this project).
 Feel free to mess with the config file (a convention I am coming to like in these side projects of mine) and look at different attractors from whatever perspective you want.
 Most have an angle that best suits them, but I couldn't be bothered to hard code more than I did when part of the fun is looking at these things for yourself.